janschaffner/concept_drift_explainer/README.md

 # Concept Drift Explainer

-This repository contains the source code for the Concept Drift Explainer (CDE), a tool developed
+This repository contains the source code for the Concept Drift Explainer (CDE), a tool developed for the master's thesis "Explaining Concept Drifts in Business Processes: An LLM-Based Approach to Context-Aware Sense-Making in Process Mining" at the University of Münster.

 ## Abstract